Coastal Ecosystems in the Sundaland Biodiversity Hotspot and Their Human Uses

 Capture Fisheries and Aquaculture

-Small-scale and artisanal fisheries are the backbone of coastal livelihoods in Sundaland.
-Fish, crabs, prawns, and mollusks harvested from mangroves and seagrass beds supply local markets and protein.
-Coral reefs support prized species like groupers, snappers, and lobster.
-Aquaculture, particularly shrimp farming, has expanded rapidly, often at the expense of mangroves.
-However, sustainable aquaculture practices such as integrated mangrove-shrimp systems are gaining traction.
-The World Wildlife Fund (WWF) provides guidelines for responsible farming.
+Small-scale and artisanal fisheries form the backbone of coastal livelihoods across Sundaland.
+Fish, crabs, prawns, and mollusks harvested from mangroves and seagrass beds supply local markets and serve as primary protein sources.
+Coral reefs support high-value species such as groupers, snappers, and lobsters, which are important for both local consumption and export.

 Tourism and Recreation